backube/volsync/docs/usage/kopia/index.rst

 The Kopia documentation has been organized into focused sections for easier navigation:

 :doc:`backends`
-   Complete guide to configuring all supported storage backends including S3, Azure Blob Storage, Google Cloud Storage, Backblaze B2, WebDAV, SFTP, Rclone, Google Drive, and more.
+   Complete guide to configuring all supported remote storage backends including S3, Azure Blob Storage, Google Cloud Storage, Backblaze B2, WebDAV, SFTP, Rclone, Google Drive, and more.
 Includes environment variables reference and troubleshooting.

+:doc:`filesystem-destination`
+   Comprehensive guide to using PersistentVolumeClaims as filesystem-based backup destinations.
+Covers configuration, security, migration from remote storage, and use cases for local and network-attached storage.

 :doc:`multi-tenancy`
    Comprehensive guide to multi-tenant setups, automatic username/hostname generation,